LCluber/Aias.js/README.md

 ### Mockup

-You can simulate HTTP requests without actually sending them to test your application by using setMockupData() method.
+You can simulate HTTP requests without actually sending them to a server in order to test your application by using setMockup() method.

 ```javascript
 import { HTTP } from "@lcluber/aiasjs";